ReVanced/revanced-documentation/docs/revanced-development/0_prerequisites.md

 - A Java/ Kotlin IDE such as [IntelliJ IDEA](https://www.jetbrains.com/idea/)
 - Java SDK 17 (Azul JDK or OpenJDK)
-- Knowdledge of Git, Gradle and how to setup and use multi-module projects
+- Knowledge of Git, Gradle and how to setup and use multi-module projects

 ## ⏭️ Whats next